-- In issue #12 of the Betty & Veronica Spectacular (published in the earlier '90s), Veronica volunteers as a Candy Striper when Betty is hospitalized for exhaustion.
+- In issue #12 of the Betty & Veronica Spectacular (published in the early '90s), Veronica volunteers as a Candy Striper when Betty is hospitalized for exhaustion.
 Veronica inadvertently causes havoc at the hospital while trying to take care of Betty.

 Betty: [to herself] Now I'm really sick!

 - Nurse Nancy was a recurring strip in the weekly girl's Comic Serial Twinkle (published between 1968 and 1999), with the title character Nancy being a little girl who helps out at her grandfather's hospital for dolls and stuffed animals.
 Nancy wears a blue and white striped dress, white apron, and nurse's cap.

 - The Loud House fanfiction A Second Chance has the “Candy Stripers” arc.
 Lincoln, Lynn, Ryan, Lucy, Lisa, and the twins joining Kathleen’s charity group, “The Teens of Tomorrow”, and spend a whole day working at a kid’s hospital and later at Albert’s retirement home in order to make enough money to pay for Renee’s hospital bills.
 They even wear vertically-striped shirts for the occasion, and Ryan tells stories to the hospitalized children.